-On August 11, 2022, the U.S. CDC changed their recommendations for how people can stay safe during COVID-19.
+On August 11, 2022, the U.S. Centers for Disease Control and Prevention (CDC) changed their recommendations for how people can stay safe during COVID-19.
 For years now, what we have had to do to stay safe has changed as we learned more about the pandemic.
 This change is just making sure that people have the latest information on what they should do.

 The updated recommendations do not mean that COVID-19 is over.
 COVID-19 is still making hundreds of Philadelphians sick every day, and people all across the country are still dying from this disease.
 There are things you can do to protect yourself, your loved ones, and your community from severe COVID-19.